Elon Lindenstrauss: Biography

+Academic career

-In Fall 2014, he was Visiting Miller Professor at the University of California, Berkeley.
+In Fall 2014, he was a Visiting Miller Professor at the University of California, Berkeley.
 Lindenstrauss is an editor for Duke Mathematical Journal and Journal d'Analyse Mathématique.

-Research

 Lindenstrauss works in the area of dynamics, particularly in the area of ergodic theory and its applications in number theory.
 With Anatole Katok and Manfred Einsiedler, he made progress on the Littlewood conjecture.

 In a series of two papers (one co-authored with Jean Bourgain) he made major progress on Peter Sarnak's Arithmetic Quantum Unique Ergodicity conjecture.
 The proof of the conjecture was completed by Kannan Soundararajan.

 Recently with Manfred Einsiedler, Philippe Michel and Akshay Venkatesh, he studied distributions of torus periodic orbits in some arithmetic spaces, generalizing theorems by Hermann Minkowski and Yuri Linnik.

 Together with Benjamin Weiss he developed and studied systematically the invariant of mean dimension introduced in 1999 by Mikhail Gromov.
 In related work he introduced and studied the small boundary property and stated fundamental conjectures.

-Among his co-authors are Jean Bourgain, Manfred Einsiedler, Philippe Michel, Shahar Mozes, Akshay Venkatesh and Barak Weiss.